Alan19/TwoDee/README.md

 <img src="images/icon.png" alt="Logo" align="right" width="80" height="80">
 <h1 align="center">Welcome to TwoDee 👋</h1>

-> A Discord bot for the Facets tabletop RPG ruleset.
-TwoDee handles dice rolls, character sheet automation, and game state tracking all within Discord so you don't have to track them yourself.

 ### 🏠 [Homepage](https://github.com/Alan19/TwoDee)

+> TwoDee is a Discord bot for the Facets tabletop RPG ruleset, a homebrew ruleset inspired by [Cortex](https://www.cortexrpg.com/).
+It handles dice rolls, character sheet automation, and game state tracking all within Discord so you don't have to track them yourself.

+## About the Project

+The Facets ruleset uses a custom method of calculating the dice rolls, where the outcome of a roll is calculated by rolling a pool of dice, and choosing the two highest dice rolls (with some exceptions).
+Because not many dice statistics calculation systems support this without extensive tweaks, as well as the system having mechanics where you can choose the top three dice instead of two, I decided to make a program that would calculate the statistics of dice rolls.
+Over time, I added features such as character sheet automation in order to decrease the amount of time spent updating spreadsheets so more time can be spent adventuring and doing ~~stupid~~ cool things in the game.

 ## Install